Updated: Aug 17

 Enforcement: It has a discrimination enforcement mechanism via the CFPB and the U.S. Department of Justice, Civil Rights Division.
 Other bank regulators, like the OCC, the Fed, and the FDIC have Fair Lending responsibility.

-Keep in mind, the purpose of Fair Lending is not to eliminate economic discrimination.
+Keep in mind that the purpose of Fair Lending is not to eliminate economic discrimination.
 If that were true, the FICO score would not be permissible to underwrite loan decisions.
 Fair Lending does reduce discrimination impact by implementing rules intended to maintain a level-protected class lending playing field.
 That is, some economic discrimination is permissible as long as the lending sales process is equalized across protected and non-protected classes.
 The Fair Lending regulatory regime is asked to walk a very fine line.
 A line that discourages animus-based discrimination in the lending process, but in a way that allows some economic discrimination but not others.

 Fair Lending auto lending opportunity

 However, not everyone is able to follow a car buying discipline reducing the potential for economic discrimination.
-As such, the Fair Lending legal framework helps reduce the potential disparate impacts to protected class auto loan borrowers.
+As such, the Fair Lending legal framework helps reduce the potential disparate impacts on protected class auto loan borrowers.
 Next, we identify opportunities to advance Fair Lending's anti-discrimination mandate.

 In 2022, the auto dealer portion of auto lending via indirect auto lending channels remains outside Fair Lending’s legal scope.
-(The indirect auto channel is where 1) a bank provides auto financing and 2) the auto dealer participates as a loan origination agent to the indirect transaction.)
+(The indirect auto channel is where 1) a bank provides auto financing and 2) the auto dealer participates as a loan origination agent in the indirect transaction.)
 As part of the indirect auto lending process, the auto dealer receives multiple borrower loan options from multiple banks.
 These loan options provide differing financial incentives to both:

 the borrower => incentives based on the loan interest rate and terms.